-SBS Small Business Secrets' How to Get Funding for Your Small Business has more advice on 3 ways you can get funding for your small business, including:
+SBS Small Business Secrets' How to Get Funding for Your Small Business has more advice on:

 - angel investors.

-The Small Business Finance website is developed by the Australian Banking Association and CPA Australia.
-The website has information to help you understand the types of finance available so you can decide if debt finance is right for you.
+The Small Business Finance website can help you understand what type of finance best suits your needs.
+The website is developed by the Australian Banking Association and CPA Australia and has information to help you understand the types of finance available so you can decide if debt finance is right for you.